Xetibo/ReSet-Doc/sections/literature.typ

 system could either detect available devices and load plugins respectively, or simply give users the ability to gradually control their used plugins.

+Specifically for hardware support, a plugin system also covers potential future hardware, which would require new features to be added to ReSet in order to support that new hardware.
+A plugin system can alleviate this problem, by offering a simpler extension mechanism.

 #subsection("High Level Architecture")
 In @base_plugin_architecture the intended architecture of the plugin system is visualized.